Trevorton27/jlpt-app/README.md

 **Purpose:** Application database for user data, saved vocabulary, study sessions, pronunciation attempts, and conversation history.

-**How it's used:**
 - Prisma client singleton at `src/lib/db.ts` (global instance to survive hot reloads in development)
 - Schema at `prisma/schema.prisma` defines 7 models with full cascade delete from `UserProfile`
-- All API routes and server components query the database through the Prisma client

 **Database models:**